julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, April 08, 2025.
+Wednesday, April 09, 2025.
 Quote of the day:

-> "If Bill Gates woke up with Oprah's money, he'd jump out the window." - Chris Rock
+> "Don't be too timid and squeamish about your actions.
+All life is an experiment." - Ralph Waldo Emerson